-These are the status registers, displayed on the Class 3 MSGs tab of the EtherNet/IP Mapping window.
+The driver status data includes status registers, displayed on the Class 3 MSGs tab of the EtherNet/IP Mapping window.
 The values are always available and can be read from the gateway by the PLC with a Class 3 MSG instruction.
+For more information, please see Configuring Class 3 MSG Instructions on page 57.